-Another glaring concern rises in the mental health field – the use of prescription drugs as an attempt to feel better.
+Two more glaring concern rises in the mental health field.
+One is to diagnose a disorder, like depression, as a result of a “chemical imbalance.”
+A recent study blows this theory out the window by accurately showing that depression is not caused by a mere chemical imbalance.
+The second problem the mental health field poses is the insistent use of prescription drugs as an attempt to feel better.
 According to the National Survey on Drug Use and Health, in 2015, “an estimated 119 million Americans aged 12 or older used prescription psychotherapeutic drugs in the past year, representing 44.5% of the population.”
 The type of medication in the mental health field is called psychotropics.
 Psychotropics work by balancing serotonin levels that affect mood and emotion levels, which, in turn, affect behavior.
-The major concern is that by altering one’s nervous system, psychotropics turns into a guessing game in modifying a person’s image of God foundation.
+While at times, medicine can help, the major concern is the long-term effects of altering one’s nervous system in which psychotropics turns into a guessing game in modifying a person’s image of God foundation.
 As journalist Paul Brock comments, “Psychotropics blunt reality, alter perception, and numb the emotions.”
 Psychotropics also end up treating people like a by-product of cells and chemicals all the while skipping over the core concept in Catholicism that the culprit of this brokenness is sin.

 More conflicting distinctions surface in comparing psychology with the faith.
 Whereas in the secular world, a person goes to great lengths to avoid the feeling of being ruined, in Catholicism experiencing brokenness is a major part of healing.
-Humility is the foundation in Catholicism.
-To get to the stage of humility one needs to go through an experience of humiliation.
-In modern psychology the opposite is true – do everything to not undergo a negative encounter.
+Humility is the foundation in Catholicism (cf Luke 14:11, 1 Peter 5:6-7, Eph.
+4:2, James 4:6, 10, Proverbs 3:34, 11:2).
+To get to the stage of humility one needs to go through a humble experience.
+Keep in mind we get the word “humiliation” from “humble.”
+In modern psychology the opposite is true – do everything to not undergo a negative encounter that disrupts your feelings.

 Since psychology slowly makes one tone-deaf to the sensitivity of sin, its very structure can induce sin.
 Former NBA player Royce White experienced anxiety and depression but witnessed how the NBA, and the mental health system in general, did not treat his illness but rather exacerbated his problem.
 White’s story reveals a dark setting in which the corporate monarchs in the mental health industry had coordinated plans to take advantage of the failed human psychological condition in order to cash in.